mahu1/album-app/README.md

 # Album application

-An application used to search albums by names, artist and songs.
+An application used to search albums by names, artists and songs.
 User can insert, remove and update albums and track lists.
 Data is saved to db.json-file.
 Built with React, TypeScript, CSS and JSON server.

 # Screenshots